Data types & fields

 As data types represent "things", their names should be nouns or compounds of nouns.
 They should be singular as well, as a data type represents the blueprint of 1 singular thing.
 Bubble also adds s'es to the end of the types when you are retrieving a list of them, so a type of Cars would become Carss and that's just weird, unless you try to make it badass.

-camelCase should be used for data types.
+camelCase should be used for data fields.

 This is a common presentation used for variables in regular programming, so we thought a resemblance would be good for developers to work with.
 Moreover, it looks similar to data type's PascalCase, implying their relationship.